-The Group has recognised a provision for the estimated cost of the consequences of relocating staff, following an office move in 2014.
-The costs represent contractual or similar past obligations at the reporting end date.
+The Group has recognised a provision for the estimated cost of returning its leasehold property to the original condition at the end of the lease.

-The Group has recognised a constructive obligation relating to litigation at the Statement of financial position date.
-The costs represent an estimate of the legal fees that will be incurred by the Group in following the most likely course of action pertaining to two litigation cases where PfM is the claimant.
-It is expected that most of these costs will have been incurred within one year of the Statement of financial position date.
+The Group has recognised a provision for the estimated cost of restructuring the organisation, following the announcement and the commencement of a collective consulation process in 2018.
+It is expected that most of these costs will have been incurred within one year of the Statement of the financial position date.

-NOTES TO THE FINANCIAL STATEMENTS (CONTINUED) FOR THE YEAR ENDED 31 DECEMBER 2017
+NOTES TO THE FINANCIAL STATEMENTS (CONTINUED) FOR THE YEAR ENDED 31 DECEMBER 2018

-26 Retirement benefit schemes Defined contribution schemes 2017 £000 2016 £000 Charge to Income statement in respect of defined contribution schemes 1,454 1,356
+26 Retirement benefit schemes Defined contribution schemes 2018 £000 2017 £000 Charge to Income statement in respect of defined contribution schemes 1,527 1,454